cooperrc/ME3255F2017/README.md

 The Homeworks are graded based upon effort, correctness, and completeness.
 The forms and video-quizzes are graded based upon completion, if they are completed you get credit.
 It is *your* responsibility to make sure your answers are correct.
-Use the homeworks and forms as a study guide for the midterm and final project.
+Use the homeworks, videos, and forms as a study guide for the midterm and final project.
 In general, I will not post homework solutions, but I will review solutions in class.